joyboseroy/prajna/README.md

 **4. Deterministic replay.** Every soft call is memoised against (function, implementation-version, input).
 Identical runs are bit-identical and free.
 The trace store doubles as the distillation dataset.

 **5. SDM semantic cache.** A sparse distributed memory sits in front of the model.
 Inputs are encoded as rank-order N-of-M codes; writes superimpose onto counters at activated random hard locations; reads take a confidence-weighted vote.
-Paraphrases of previously answered inputs are served in microseconds, on CPU, with no model call — unlike exact memoisation, and cheaper than embedding-cosine caches (GPTCache-style).
+Paraphrases of previously answered inputs are served in microseconds, on CPU, with no model call — unlike exact memoisation, and plausibly cheaper than embedding-cosine caches, unbenchmarked (see open problem 3 / roadmap).

 **6. Hot-path distillation.** `fn.relower()` folds high-confidence traces back into the example set and re-runs the lowering ladder.
 A function born as an LLM call dies as a tiny learned head.